|Disclaimer: This article is under development.

 In truth, no one seems to know for certain how to get people to collaborate, mentor and share knowledge once the old spaces are renovated or new facilities are built20, or how to differentiate collaborative learning from other less important forms of social interaction.

 And, most importantly, at least to me, it is not engagement with technology or with other people that academic librarians or academicians wish to foster, but engagement with scholarly and culturally significant books and articles–engagement with publications and the ideas found in them.
-We librarians and faculty want students to make connections, not so much with other people in the library, but with the scholarly resources and authorities vital to their discipline.
+We librarians and faculty want students to make connections, not so much with other people in the library, but with the scholarly resources and authorities vital to their discipline and to important books reflecting the world around us.

 Without the capacity to present our users with a rich selection of materials that are of interest and relevant to them when they walk through our doors–without the ability to create content-rich learning environments–the physical library becomes an intellectually barren wasteland with furniture for studying or texting and hanging out, but nothing of substance to encourage intellectual curiosity, learning outside the classroom, or participation in a broader cultural conversation of educated people.